 Not everyone is experienced when it comes to differentiating real Nike shoes and fake Nike shoes, and being unfamiliar with this may cost you your time and money.
 So you should learn this skill now than regret your purchase later.

-The good thing is that you can easily master the ways on how to tell if the Nike shoes you’re planning to buy are authentic or fake, and we’re going to explain everything you need to know about this.
+The good thing is that you can easily master the ways how to tell if the Nike shoes you’re planning to buy are authentic or fake, and we’re going to explain everything you need to know about this.

 How To Spot Fake Nike Shoes

-Doing thorough visual inspection on your soon-to-be new sneakers is the best way you can tell if those Nike shoes are fake or not.
+Doing a thorough visual inspection on your soon-to-be new sneakers is the best way you can tell if those Nike shoes are fake or not.